 If there is one label that would be applicable, it would be "freedom fighters".
 Let this, then, be the freedom fighter's creed:

 We do whatever it takes to win back our freedom.
 Period.
 We speak instead of remaining silent.
 We speak, we debate, we protest.
 If we can convince, we recruit.
 If we cannot convince, we sow the seeds of doubt.
 If need be, we fight with any available weapons.
 We don’t complain about “unfair odds” - we turn those into opportunities.
 If we find ourselves in a “fair fight,” we make it unfair to our opponents, however possible.
-We leverage our successes and we learn from our mistakes.
+We capitalize on our successes and we learn from our mistakes.
 We let the world know of the rightness of our cause through word and deed and example.
 The only constraints we have are those imposed by the dictates of our conscience and the limits of our ingenuity.No, I wouldn't call our participation in OAS a complete mistake.
 Sometimes, the lessons that are learned by accident, or in the process of failing, are the most lasting.